GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (pass 5)/README.md

 2. Reformatting, changing some file names and refining the code for Unicode and modern Windows OSes.
 Added my Random Toolkit to generate random numbers the C++ way.
 3. Added menus, inline the setters and getters and other misc. changes.
 4. Use C++ smart pointers, shared and unique, instead of raw pointers.
-5. Changed the shared pointers to unique, any WCHAR string arrays in the Game Engine class are now std::wstring.
+5. **Changed the shared pointers to unique, any WCHAR string arrays in the Game Engine class are now std::wstring.** *<----- this example*

-Is pass 5 the final version?
-Probably, but maybe not.
-Depends on later game code that is updated to use smart pointers.

 ### Notes